Hemangiopericytoma is a rare, soft tissue tumor and it is even rarer for it to develop within the breast.

 These breast tumors can occur at any age from the early twenties to the late sixties, and sometimes even later.

-Hemangiopericytomas of the breast are so rare, there is still controversy as to whether or not they constitute a distinct category of breast tumor.
+Hemangiopericytoma of the breast is so rare, there is still controversy as to whether or not they constitute a distinct category of breast tumor

 There is a new list of benign breast tumors with more information here